 Blue cod and cod are from different families of fish and not from the same species.
 Blue cod is shorter in length than cod and weighs less.
 Blue cods are blue and green while cod is brownish.
 Blue cod is found near New Zealand while cod is in the Northwest Atlantic Ocean and the North Pacific Ocean.

-This article will compare all their characteristics including taste, texture, costs, mercury levels and whether you can substitute one for the other.
+This article will compare both fish characteristics including taste, texture, costs, mercury levels and whether you can substitute one for the other.
 In addition, I’ll examine their nutrients and include as side-by-side comparison.

 The Differences Between Blue Cod and Cod

-Blue cod and cod share almost the same name but there is more differences than similarities between the two fish.
-What are the differences between blue cod and cod?
+Both fish share almost the same name but there is more differences than similarities between the two fish.
+Let’s take a detailed look at the differences between the two fish.

-Blue cod and cod are different species.
-Blue cod is from the Pinguipedidae family while cod is from the Gadidae family.
+Blue cod is not a cod and is from the Pinguipedidae family.
+Cod is from the Gadidae family.
 An average blue cod grows up to 23″ long and weighs 2-7 pounds.
 Cod grows between 27-34″ in length and up to 15 pounds.
 Adult blue cods are blue with greenish sides while cod is brownish.

-Blue cod is exclusively found in the shallow waters around the rocky coasts of New Zealand 1.
+Blue cod is exclusively found in the shallow waters around the rocky coasts of New Zealand.
 They are more common in the colder waters from Cook Strait south and around the Chatham Islands.
 Juveniles are found in shallow waters while the adults may be up to 500 feet down.

-Atlantic cod is found in the Northwest Atlantic Ocean from Greenland to North Carolina and in the western Gulf of Maine 2.
-Pacific cod is found in the North Pacific Ocean from the Bering Sea to California in the east and to the Sea of Japan in the west 3
+Atlantic cod is found in the Northwest Atlantic Ocean from Greenland through Boston to North Carolina and in the western Gulf of Maine 1.
+Pacific cod is found in the North Pacific Ocean from the Bering Sea to California in the east and to the Sea of Japan in the west.

 - Blue cod is from the Pinguipedidae family.